ShaunCurtis/Blazr.VSA/Documents/Weather/Result.md

 ### Mapping

-Mapping is the process of applying a function to the value of a `Result<T>`.
+Mapping is the process of applying a function to the value of a `Result<T>` to produce a new `Result<T>`.

-It's important to note that mappings only execute the provided function if the source result state is success i.e. it has a valid `T` value.
-If the source result is in failure state, it either passes the source result as the output result, or passes a new result (with the source exception) in failure state.
+A mapping i.e. executing the function, only occurs if the Result has a valid value.

 There are three basic functions we can apply.